FLL-e/Notepadpp-Arduino/README.md

 1. Open .ino file (example.ino is included in repository)
 1. Go to language menu and the themes that you added to userDefineLangs folder will appear at the bottom
 1. After selecting one of the themes, go to menu Settings -> Style configurator -> select theme and set it accordingly with the theme you selected.
 For arduino light theme is the first one, "default"

+# Auto-Completion

+NOTTICE: This feature is not working, resolving issue

+1. Close notepad++
+1. Copy arduino-plugin/APIs content to YOUR_DISK:\Users\YOUR_USERNAME\AppData\Roaming\Notepad++\plugins\APIs
+1. Open notepad++, and go to Settings > Preferences > Auto-Completion and enable funtion completion & function parameters hint